 Malcolm Atkin, BA, FSA, MCIFA, is a retired professional archaeologist, with over 30 years experience, who specialised in urban and post-medieval archaeology.
 He was also a visiting lecturer at the University of Worcester, where he was a pioneer of Archaeology teaching as part of Heritage Studies.
 Malcolm also has a long-standing interest in military history, best known before 2015 for his publications on local aspects of the English Civil War.
 He was County Archaeologist for Worcestershire from 1993 - 2009, during which time he served as representative of local government archaeologists on the Steering Committee of the national Defence of Britain Project.
 In Worcestershire, an enthusiastic volunteer project was established under the wing of the County Archaeology Service by Mick Wilks and the late Colin Jones.

 Since 2009, when the progression of MS both obliged an early retirement from work and ended his career as a musketeer with the Fairfax Battalia of the English Civil War Society, Malcolm has been carrying out research on the Auxiliary Units and the organisation of the SIS bodies that made up the 'British Resistance'.
 This was published in 2015 as Fighting Nazi Occupation.
 Research then extended into a broader history of Section D of SIS, published in 2017 as Section D for Destruction: forerunner of SOE.
 In 2019 To The Last Man: the Home Guard in War and Popular Culture provided a re-assessment of the much misunderstood Home Guard.
-Current research focuses on the secret Military Intelligence (Research) of 1938-40.
-This will be published in late 2020 as Secret Warriors: the Military Intelligence (Research) department in the Second World War.
+Current research focuses on the the Military Intelligence (Research) department of 1938-40, which laid the foundation of modern special forces.
+This will be published in spring 2021 as Pioneers of Irregular Warfare: the Military Intelligence (Research) department in the Second World War.
 The work has only been possible due to the support of his wife, Susanne, and the services of Lee Richards of ARCRE, which brings all of the resources of The National Archives to one's sofa!

 A consistent theme has been the development and impact of popular mythology upon the pattern of historic research and publishing.
 This can be seen in the continued myth of Worcester as the 'faithful city', the romantic (if chilling) stereotypes of WW1 and the development of the popular perception of the WW2 Home Guard and the Auxiliary Units as a result of the Dad's Army TV series and modern marketing.
 The first of a series of essays on this topic was published in 2016 as Myth and Reality: The Second World War Auxiliary Units.
 This has been followed by the major new study of the Home Guard in To The Last Man: the Home Guard in War and Popular Culture.
 Historic integrity seems to be increasingly suffering at the hands of media soundbites, some dreadful films, 'artistic interpretation' and fanciful reenactments.